hudsonwebdev/tysonsva-PRESSABLE/wp-content/plugins/events-manager/readme.txt

 * Fixed JS validation preventing dashes being used in new custom archetypes

 = 7.1 =
-* Rewritten custom posts architecture to introduce Archetypes; create multiple event CPTs running off Events Manager infrastructure with individually customizable settings (formats, enabled/disabled features, etc.)
+* MAJOR - Rewritten custom posts architecture to introduce Archetypes; create multiple event CPTs running off Events Manager infrastructure with individually customizable settings (formats, enabled/disabled features, etc.)
 * Added functionality to rename labels and CPTs of main event CPT and locations
 * Changed event_type single 'event' type to 'single' to avoid confusion with CPTs
 * Added fix and warning for when location Google coordinates aren’t originally saved and location editor is reopened, prompting user to re-save with updated coordinates